 The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that when the general interest rate rises, it have negative impact on the fund's returns.
 A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
 The average residual fixed interest duration over time for holdings in the fund can vary significantly over time and can also be negative.
 Fund investments include securities issued by states, municipalities and companies in different regions and currencies.
 Fund investments can be concentrated to holdings in government securities and covered bonds issued by individual states or issuers.
 This means that the risk in the fund can be higher than an investment in a diversified global fund that allocates its investments across several regions or sectors.
-Given that the fund's investments are made in foreign equities denominated in another currency other than the fund's base currency, an investment in the fund is associated with currency risk.
+The fund can invest in foreign securities denominated in another currency other than the fund's base currency, but holdings are currency hedged in this case.
 Given that the fund consists of different share classes, the changes in exchange rates can result in a differentiation in risk classifications between different share classes depending on the type of currency in which the share class is traded.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
 The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.
-Fund investments can include assets with higher credit risk, socalled high yield.
+The fund only invests in fixed income investments with high credit worthiness, so-called investment grade.